BlackIkeEagle/muttvcardsearch/README.md

 USE
 ------------
 Set your query command in your .muttrc

 * `set query_command = "muttvcardsearch '%s'"`

+    * the value in %s will used to search for
+        - firstname
+        - lastname
+        - email address(es)

+      in each vcard

-muttvcardsearch will automatically insert new records not found in the cache but found online.
+If there is a cache file muttvcardsearch will automatically insert new records not found in the cache but found online.

 UPGRADE
 ------------